Rinoahu/SwiftOrtho/README.md

 -I: inflation parameters for mcl algorithm.

-\>: output file. this file contains severl rows, each row stands for an orthology group.
+\>: output file. this file contains severl rows, each row contains gene names that belong to the same orthology group.

 Or use [MCL](https://micans.org/mcl "https://micans.org/mcl") to cluster orthology relationships into orthology groups: